 3. Remove any old financial ties

-If you’ve ever had joint financial arrangements with someone else, like an ex-partner, it could still be on your credit file, even if the account is settled and closed.
+If you’ve ever had joint financial arrangements with someone else (like an ex-partner), they could still be linked to your credit file, even if the account is settled and closed.
 If this is the case and the other person has a poor credit history, this could impact your score as well.

 To remove any financial ties, you'll first need to make sure the account is closed.
 You can then write to the credit reference agencies and ask them to remove the association from your file.
 You'll need to show proof that the account is closed.
 Contact each credit agency - Experian, Equifax, and TransUnion to let them know.